victornpb/asciitable.js/README.md

 # asciitable.js
-Generate a ASCII Table from a bidimensional array os strings
+Generate a ASCII Table from a bidimensional array of strings

 ```
 | ID |  Price   | Amount  |          Column D           | Column E  |